 5.92 The management system should include procedures for the design of radioactive waste management processes.
-The design of these processes should take into account the hierarchy of hazard controls, i.e. (in order of decreasing effectiveness): hazard elimination, hazard substitution, engineered controls, administrative controls, and lastly the use of personal protective equipment.
-Examples of hazard elimination include minimizing the generation of waste, and reusing or recycling a disused sealed radioactive source.
-Examples of hazard substitution include the storage of vitrified high level waste instead of liquid high level waste, and the storage of uranium in oxide form instead of as uranium hexafluoride.
-Examples of engineering controls would be the use of shielding or remote handling technologies.
+The design of these processes should take into account the hierarchy of hazard controls, i.e.; that is (in order of decreasing effectiveness):), hazard elimination, hazard substitution, engineered controls, administrative controls, and lastly the use of personal protective equipment.
+Examples of hazard elimination include minimizing the generation of waste; and reusing or recycling a disused sealed radioactive source.
+Examples of hazard substitution include the storage of vitrified high level waste instead of liquid high level waste; and the storage of uranium in oxide form instead of as uranium hexafluoride.
+Examples of engineering controls would beinclude the use of shielding or remote handling technologies.
 Examples of administrative controls include training, supervision and operating procedures.
 Personal protective equipment includes protective clothing and face masks to avoid skin contamination and internal contamination.

-- 5.93 The design of processes for the predisposal management of radioactive waste should take into account the detailed sequence of tasks involved, and issues relating to the specific work processes and products (e.g. waste packages), including, for example, the following: - (a) Planning and implementation of a radiation protection programme 14 for facility operation, including the use of protective clothing and shielded equipment and facilities; - (b) Use of special handling equipment, tools and techniques for the emplacement in, and retrieval of waste packages from, storage facilities; - (c) Testing and assay requirements (e.g. equipment, methods and materials); - (d) The design of non-destructive systems and chemical analysis methods for waste characterization; - (e) The need for waste pretreatment, treatment and conditioning; - (f) The design of waste containers and waste packages based on detailed specifications for materials, geometry, mechanical properties, sealing and containment capability, stability, robustness and durability (see IAEA Safety Standards Series Nos SSG-40, Predisposal Management of Radioactive Waste from Nuclear Power Plants and Research Reactors [36], and SSG-41, Predisposal Management of Radioactive Waste from Nuclear Fuel Cycle Facilities [37]); - (g) The design of waste transport containers and waste storage facilities for use before development of a disposal facility, taking into account the uncertainty in the possible design of the disposal facility; - (h) The length of time that waste is to be stored, taking into account the characteristics of the waste, waste package and the store; - (i) Events and processes that could lead to the degradation and possible failure of waste packages in storage; - (j) The design of methods for examining waste packages that may have degraded while in storage; - (k) The need to inspect, move, repair or re-engineer waste packages in storage; - (l) The need for equipment to be maintained and replaced during operations and the possible need for any specialized equipment in the future; - (m) The need to maintain storage facility buildings, potentially over a very long lifetime. - 5.94 The design of processes for the disposal of radioactive waste should take into account the detailed sequence of tasks that will be involved and issues relating to the specific work processes including, for example, the following:
+5.93 The design of processes for the predisposal management of radioactive waste should take into account the detailed sequence of tasks involved, and issues relating to the specific work processes and products (e.g. waste packages), including, for example, the following:

+- Planning The planning and implementation of a radiation protection programme15 for facility operation, including the use of protective clothing and shielded equipment and facilities; - (b) UseThe use of special handling equipment, tools and techniques for the emplacement in, and retrieval of waste packages in, and their retrieval from, storage facilities; - (c) Testing and assay requirements (e.g. equipment, methods-and, materials); - (d) The design of non-destructive systems and chemical analysis methods for waste characterization; - (e) The need for waste pretreatment, treatment and conditioning; - (f) The design of waste containers and waste packages based on the basis of detailed specifications for materials, geometry, mechanical properties, sealing and containment capability, stability, robustness and durability (see IAEA Safety Standards Series Nos SSG-40, Predisposal Management of Radioactive Waste from Nuclear Power Plants and Research Reactors [36], and SSG-41, Predisposal Management of Radioactive Waste from Nuclear Fuel Cycle Facilities [37]); - (g) The design of waste transport containers and waste storage facilities for use before development of a disposal facility, taking into account the uncertainty in the possible design of the disposal facility; - (h) The length of time that waste is to be stored, taking into account the characteristics of the waste, the waste package and the store; - Events and processes that could lead to the degradation and possible failure of waste packages in storage;

-14 Requirements for the protection of workers, including the establishment of a radiation protection programme are established in GSR Part 3 [33].
+15 Requirements for the protection of workers, including the establishment of a radiation protection programme are established in GSR Part 3 [33].
+IAEA Safety Standards Series No. GSR Part 3, Radiation Protection and Safety of Radiation Sources: International Basic Safety Standards [35].